Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 Integrated History and Literature Courses

-• History and Literature share a long relationship as the core “Humanities” and it is impossible to study one well without the other.
+- History and Literature share a long relationship as the core “Humanities” and it is natural to study them together.

 Grades 5-6